 My childhood as her pupil, spent learning notes and keys and rhythms.

 And time signatures.
-The beats within two bars.
+The beats between two bars.
 The measure of each note.
 The pulse within the walls of a home.

 My cousin once told me it was not the trumpets that brought down the walls of Jericho.
 It was the tears of the women.

 And I weep.
-I weep aloud, not from a broken heart, but from a heart that has broken open.
+Out loud.
+And I weep out loud, not from a broken heart, but from a heart that has broken open.

-A prescription is called in to the 24-hour pharmacy, a private ambulance is summoned to take us home and two Amazons, with no effort whatsoever, move Florence from bed to stretcher and from stretcher into ambulance.
+A prescription is called in to the 24-hour pharmacy, a private ambulance is summoned to take us home and two Amazons, with no effort whatsoever, move Florence from bed to stretcher and whoosh into the ambulance.

 I quickly kill the roach running around the back but Florence somehow sees it.
 "Was that a roach?!"